n0shake/dash/README.md

 # Pre-requisites

-You'll need an DoorDash account with payment information added.
+You'll need an DoorDash account.

 # Using

 1. Authenticate to DoorDash using your credentials
-2. From the list of restaurants, select one (you can sort based on the rating, price, and the availability)
+2. From the list of suggestions, select one (you can sort based on the rating, price, and the availability)
-3. The restaurant's beer menu will be displayed.
+3. A list of restaurants based on your suggestion will be displayed
-4. Select the beer you'll like to order, the quantity, and mention any special instructions if you have any
+4. On selecting a restaurant, a menu will be displayed.
+Select the items you'll like to add to your cart, quantity, special instructions etc and you're set.
-5. Confirm order, select the amount you'll to tip.
-Your default payment option will be used.
-6. You're set

 # Future

-I'll try to document the API as best as I can.
-How about ordering DoorDash from your menu-bar?
+How about ordering DoorDash from your menubar?